dotintent/react-native-ble-plx/README.md

 **Breaking changes**:

   - Migrate to Swift 4 (now requires XCode 9 or higher)
-  - Fixed spelling mistake `device.isIndictable` is now `device.isIndicatable`.
+  - Fixed spelling mistake `characteristic.isIndictable` is now `characteristic.isIndicatable`.

 Other: